nitish1310/Personalized-email-access-service-based-on-voice-response/README.md

 Gmail API help us to read and send messages, manage drafts and attachments, search threads and messages, work with labels, setup push notifications, and manage Gmail settings.

 ![Gmail-API-image](https://github.com/nitish1310/Personalized-email-access-service-based-on-voice-response/blob/master/Images/Gmail-API.JPG)

+## Problem Definition:
+In this project, I am planning to analyze the below problem statements:

+### Problem Statement 1: Fetch all email from Gmail using Google’s Gmail API and Convert text to speech of emails using Google’s Cloud text-to-speech API:
+Read the sender’s name from email.
+Read the subject matter and remove ‘RE’ and ‘FW’ from received emails.
+Read the email date and time (up to min).
+Save all emails in local memory so that it can be access during offline.
+Customize pitch rate, speed information, voice gender and type, audio device profile and language.

+### Problem Statement 2: Read attachment details:
+It should the name of attachment, type & size along with the email content.
+Using Google Vision API assign labels to images and quickly classify them into millions of predefined categories.
+Detect objects and faces, read printed and handwritten text, and build valuable metadata into your image catalog.